xmake-io/xmake-gendoc/doc/en-us/index.md

 You can also consider sponsoring us to get extra technical support services via the [Github sponsor program](https://github.com/sponsors/waruqi).
 If you do, you can get access to the [xmake-io/technical-support](https://github.com/xmake-io/technical-support) repository, which has the following bennefits:

-- ☑️ Handling Issues with higher priority
+- [x] Handling Issues with higher priority
-- ☑️ One-to-one technical consulting service
+- [x] One-to-one technical consulting service
-- ☑️ Review your xmake.lua and provide suggestions for improvement
+- [x] Review your xmake.lua and provide suggestions for improvement

 ## Introduction